Erasmus+ mobility between programme countries

 - Teach at a partner university and/or undergo training (for teaching and administrative staff; information available on the UT Intranet).

-The University of Tartu's academic departments have over 500 partnership agreements with higher education instutitons across Europe to promote the free exchange of students and instructors.
+The University of Tartu's academic departments have over 1000 partnership agreements with more than 500 higher education instutitons across Europe to promote the free exchange of students and instructors.
 Each faculty/institute has its own Erasmus coordinators.

 The University of Tartu's participation in the Erasmus+ programme is governed by the following documents: